Blisk

-A blisk (portmanteau of bladed disk) is a turbomachine component comprising both rotor disk and blades as a single part instead of a disk assembled with individual removable blades.
-Blisks generally have better aerodynamics than conventional rotors with single blades and are lighter.
-They may be additively manufactured, integrally cast, machined from a solid piece of material, or made by welding individual blades to a rotor disk.
-The term is used mainly in aerospace engine design.
-Blisks may also be known as integrally bladed rotors (IBR).
+A blisk (portmanteau of bladed disk), also known as an integrally bladed rotor (IBR), is a turbomachinery component consisting of a rotor disk and blades made as a single part instead of a disk assembled with individual removable blades.
+Blisks generally have superior aerodynamics than conventional rotors with single blades and are lighter.
+They may be made by additive manufacturing, casting, machining from a solid piece of material, or welding blades to a rotor disk.
+The term blisk is used mainly in aerospace engine design.

 History

-Blisk manufacturing has been used since the mid-1980s.
-It was first used by Sermatech-Lehr (now known as GKN Aerospace) in 1985 for the compressors of the T700 helicopter engine.
+Blisks have been manufactured since the mid-1980s.
+It was first used by Sermatech–Lehr (now known as GKN Aerospace) in 1985 for the compressors of the T700 helicopter engine.
 Since then, its use has continued to increase in major applications for both compressors and fan blade rotors.
 Examples include the Rocketdyne RS-68 rocket engine and the General Electric F110 turbofan.

-The F-35B variant of the Joint Strike Fighter uses blisks to achieve short take-off and vertical landing.
+The B variant of the Lockheed Martin F-35 Lightning II uses blisks to achieve short take-off and vertical landing.

-Engine manufacturer CFM International is using blisk technology in the compressor section of its LEAP-X demonstrator engine program, which has completed full-scale rig testing.
-PowerJet SaM146 engines used on Sukhoi Superjet 100s are also equipped with blisks.
+Engine manufacturer CFM International is using blisks in the compressor section of its LEAP-X demonstrator engine program, which has completed full-scale rig testing.
+The compressor sections of PowerJet SaM146 engines which power Sukhoi Superjet 100 aircraft are also equipped with blisks.

-General Electric's Passport (formerly "TechX") engine uses blisks for both its main 52 in fan as well as for 5 of its 10 high pressure compressor stages.
-The GEnx already uses blisks in some stages.
+General Electric's Passport (formerly "TechX") engine uses blisks for both its main 52 in fan as well as for five of its ten high pressure compressor stages.
+The GEnx engines already use blisks in some stages.

 Advantages

 A blisk used in a gas turbine engine compressor.

 Instead of making bare compressor disks and attaching the blades later, blisks are single elements combining the two.
 This eliminates the need to attach the blades to the disk (via screws, bolts, etc.), thus decreasing the number of components in the compressor, while at the same time decreasing drag and increasing efficiency of air compression in the engine.
-The elimination of the dovetail attachment found on traditional turbine blades eliminates a source for crack initiation and subsequent propagation.
+The elimination of the dovetail attachment found on traditional rotors also eliminates a source for fatigue crack initiation and subsequent propagation.

 Efficiency improvements of up to 8% are possible.

 Disadvantages

-Any damage to integrally bladed rotor blades beyond minor dents requires the full removal of the engine so that the rotor may be replaced or, if possible, replacement blades welded on.
-Maintenance of this nature cannot be done on the flightline and often must be performed at a specialized facility.
-Integrally bladed rotor blades must undergo rigorous harmonic vibration testing as well as dynamic balancing to an extremely high standard, since the natural damping of the dovetail attachment of a typical turbine blade is no longer present.
+Any damage to blades on integrally bladed rotors beyond minor dents and scratches requires the rotor to be replaced, or for the damaged blades to be cut off and replacement blades welded on.
+Maintenance of this nature is often extremely difficult to perform on the flightline and often requires the engine or compressor to be fully removed and sent to a repair facility.
+Integrally bladed rotors must also undergo much more rigorous harmonic vibration testing and dynamic balancing than traditional rotors, since the inherent natural damping that traditional rotors' dovetail attachments provide is no longer present.

 Process

 General

-Blisks can be produced with several different manufacturing processes, including CNC milling, investment casting, electro chemical machining, 3D printing, or welding.
+Blisks can be produced with several different manufacturing processes, including CNC milling, investment casting, electrochemical machining, 3D printing, or welding.
 Research is being conducted to produce them using friction welding of "near net" part shapes that are then machined down to the final blisk shape.